oluijks/luba.blog/src/content/blog/programming/0012-building-a-modern-drumming-teacher-website.md

 tags:
   - programming
   - personal
-description: Learn how I built a fast, SEO-ready website for a drumming teacher using TanStack Start, Tailwind CSS, and Convex—ideal for modern, maintainable web projects
+description: Learn how I built a fast, SEO-ready website for a drumming teacher using TanStack Start, Tailwind CSS, and Convex, ideal for modern, maintainable web projects
 ---

 Recently, I built a new website for my drumming teacher, Ron van Elswijk.
 The goal was to create a fast, modern, and maintainable platform that would serve as both a personal portfolio and an entry point for students.
 It's currently in a test phase, but the core tech is solid and ready to scale.

-In this post, I'll walk through the tech stack I chose—TanStack Start, Tailwind CSS, and Convex—and share some of the architectural decisions behind the project.
+In this post, I'll walk through the tech stack I chose, TanStack Start, Tailwind CSS, and Convex, and share some of the architectural decisions behind the project.

 ---